urbit/urbit.org-reloaded/content-old/grants/2023/community-meetups.md

 # Application process
 After applying to this bounty, set-up a call with ~dalweb-donfun who will assess the soundness of your strategy and run you through the requirements of this bounty.
 If everything checks-out you are good to go.
 # Compensation
-- Upon the completion of six meetup events and the associated meetup report, one star will be paid out to the organizer.
+- Upon the completion of four meetup events and the associated meetup report, one star will be paid out to the organizer.